naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This is used to specify an optional resource file that can contain $USERn$ <a href="macros.html">macro</a> definitions.  $USERn$ macros are useful for storing usernames, passwords, and items commonly used in command definitions (like directory paths).
+This is used to specify an optional resource file that can contain $USERn$ <a href="macros.html">macro</a> definitions.

+$USERn$ macros are useful for storing usernames, passwords, and items commonly used in command definitions (like directory paths).

 The CGIs will <i>not</i> attempt to read resource files, so you can set restrictive permissions (600 or 660) on them to protect sensitive information.

 You can include multiple resource files by adding multiple resource_file statements to the main config file - Naemon will process them all.

-See the sample resource.cfg file in the <i>sample-config/</i> subdirectory of the Naemon distribution for an example of how to define $USERn$ macros.</p>
+See the sample resource.cfg file in the <i>sample-config/</i> subdirectory of the Naemon distribution for an example of how to define $USERn$ macros.

 <a name="temp_file"></a>
 #### Temp File